+Sensor Monitoring

-Sensor Monitoring is used to define system profiles to monitor:
+ADSP allows you to define system profiles that help monitor:

-- Sensor Performance
+- Sensor performance

-- Sensor Security
+- Sensor security

-- Sensor Policies.
+- · Sensor policies.

 You should set up profiles to assist you in monitoring your system.
-If thresholds set in the profiles are exceeded, an alarm is generated for the violation which alerts you there is a problem.
+If thresholds set in the profiles are exceeded, an alarm is generated for the violation which alerts you of the problem.

-Sensor Monitoring profiles are located in the Configuration tab.
+Sensor monitoring profiles are located in the Configuration tab under different categories.
+The various profiles include: